germanbisurgi/nonameJS/README.md

 * how to implement custom systems and components (settings, globals or perstate "activables").
 * event manager
 * time event class?
+* resize on resize event and display rotation. (landscape and potrait.)